confluentinc/demo-stream-designer/README.md

 1. Click on the right edge of `orders_enriched` Kafka topic and hit on **Sink Connector**.
 1. Look for and provision a MongoDB Atlas Sink Connector.
 1. Re-activate the pipeline and once all components are activated verify the data is showing up in MongoDB database correctly.
-   > For more information and detailed instructions refer to our [doc](https://docs.confluent.io/cloud/current/connectors/cc-mongo-db-sink.html)page.
+   > For more information and detailed instructions refer to our [doc](https://docs.confluent.io/cloud/current/connectors/cc-mongo-db-sink.html) page.

 ### CONGRATULATIONS